obsidian-tasks-group/obsidian-tasks/docs/advanced/urgency.md

 urgency = 0.0 + 6.0 + 0.0 - 3.0 = 3.0
 ```

-## How to Display the Urgency score
+## How to Display the Urgency Score

-You can display the calculated Urgency score in your task list, using the `show urgency` option.
+You can display the calculated Urgency score in your task list using the `show urgency` option.